silviaherguedas/doofinder/README.md

 ### To start the container and bring up Phoenix server

 * Create the .env file in the src folder.
-To do this, rename the file /src/.env.dist
+To do this, rename the file .env.dist

 * To build the container the first time and install all the dependencies, create the database and run the migrations with the real data load,